GSri30/multiplayer-quiz/README.md

   </a>
 </p>

-> This is a simple quiz program developed using a few py
+> This is a simple quiz program developed using a few python modules

+> This currently supports only 3players

 ## Usage

+> Open 4 terminals in which one terminal will be a server and the rest of the 3 terminals would be clients (players)

 ```sh
 python server.py